rotheconrad/00_in-situ_GeneCoverage/README.md

 This workflow produces separate files in tab separated value (tsv) format for ANIr, sequence depth, and sequence breadth for the genes, intergenic regions, and contigs of a genome / MAG in fasta format.
 It also produces a file containing sequence depth at each position of the genome as well as a file with results calculated for the whole genome sequence. tsv files can be easily opened in Excel, imported into Python with Pandas, or read into R for further analysis.
 There is also an option to generate some summary plots or construct a Data Table with whole genome results for multiple genomes / MAGs across many metagenome samples.

-*This workflow can also be used with Genomic FASTA and CDS from genomic FASTA files retrieved from the [NCBI assembly database](https://www.ncbi.nlm.nih.gov/assembly/).
+*Additionally, this workflow can be used with Genomic FASTA and CDS from genomic FASTA files retrieved from the [NCBI assembly database](https://www.ncbi.nlm.nih.gov/assembly/).
 In this case, skip the renaming step for sequence names in the reference fasta file in Step 01 and skip all of Step 02.
 Use the -n flag for NCBI in Step 03.*

 All of the Python scripts in this repository are written for Python version 3.6+.
 They can be executed and help output obtained by entering: